Syringes, scanners and implants: How US tariffs could affect medical device manufacturers

 A complicated shift to implement

-“These tariffs are meant to create jobs in the US and discourage production elsewhere, but for a highly skilled market like Switzerland’s precision medical device market, this may be complex to implement,” says Biasucci.
+“These tariffs are meant to create jobs in the US and discourage production elsewhere, but for a highly skilled market like Switzerland’s precision medical device market, this may be complex to implement,” says Biasiucci.
 Even if they are an essential part of the supply chain, manufacturers unable to limit the impact of tariffs will inevitably have to reduce their margins to keep device prices unchanged, or risk passing the hike onto buyers or patients.

 In a bid to soften the US stance, Switzerland said it was opening its market to medical devices that have FDA approval.
 Only equipment compliant with European regulations are currently sold in Switzerland.
 This means that devices developed and manufactured in the country to be exported to the US cannot be sold in Switzerland.